Srivatsav-Venkatakrishnan/7120CEM-NLP-Coursework/README.md

 # 7120CEM-NLP-Coursework 1

-# ClickBait Spoilingc--cSpoiler Classification using LSTM
+# ClickBait Spoiling - Spoiler Classification using LSTM

 This repository contains code and resources for a spoiler classification model based on Long Short-Term Memory (LSTM) neural networks.
 The model is designed to classify text and identify potential spoilers in textual content.